 2005 :First Board Co-Chairs Andy Harris and Gail Keck step forward to provide Board leadership, helping to create bylaws, mission and structure.
 Their eye for program continuity served the Meal Program exceptionally well.
 They developed several fundraising partnerships, including Safeway Market, and sought grant opportunities from foundations such as the Wanser Foundation.
 The Board also worked with staff to create the “Cinnamon Roll Fundraiser” to bring back Jo Volm’s, former Welcome Break chef, much loved cinnamon rolls at the Adult Community Center and at the Lake Oswego Saturday Farmer’s Market.

-2009 : In order to initiate a sustainable funding source, LOMNAB partners with New Season Mountain Park.
-The purpose of this would be to fundraise during November for the annual Donate Dinner event, which includes passing out cards to shoppers and encouraging them to donate at the New Seasons register when making their purchases.
+2009 : In order to initiate a sustainable funding source, LOMNAB partners with New Seasons Market Mountain Park.
+The purpose of this would be to fundraise during November for the annual Donate Dinner event, which includes passing out cards to shoppers and encouraging them to donate at the New Seasons Market cash register when making their purchases.
+To be more accurate, in 2009, the New Seasons Event event was to ask their customers to donate to LOMOW throughout the month of October.
+We had volunteers helping at the doors for 6 of the 31 days.
+In 2022 New Seasons Markets put all their fundraisers in November (8 days before Thanksgiving), and called it Donate Dinner.

 2022 :New Season Palisades joins in efforts to support Meals on Wheels Lake Oswego for its annual Donate Dinner Fundraiser, held during November of every year.